tingerrr/hydra/docs/manual.typ

 #pagebreak()
 == Optional Function Coloring
 Hydra requires a context to work, more specifically it needs to know it's own location relative to the elements it queries for.
-To avoid the need for a user having to use hdyra inside `locate` all the time `hydra` will do it by itself.
+To avoid the need for a user having to use hydra inside `locate` all the time `hydra` will do it by itself.
 But if it always did this, it would not allow the user to actually check the return value.
 The following will not work: